Specific Carbohydrate Diet (SCD)

 The diet may also be hard to sustain.
 Many participants dropped out of studies or reported difficulty adhering to the diet.
 Dropout rates in the RCTs ranged from about 20 to 40%, and the surveyed caregivers reported spending 6–9 hours per week on food preparation for the children’s SCD.[5]

-What else is Specific Carbohydrate Diet (SCD) known as?
+What are other names for Specific Carbohydrate Diet (SCD)

 Note that Specific Carbohydrate Diet (SCD) is also known as: